-- 69% of undocumented immigrants work in front-line jobs considered "essential" to the U.S. fight against COVID-19.
-We need to ensure they have safe, reliable transportation to work. - Driver's licenses improve healthcare access and health outcomes for undocumented immigrants, which strengthens our entire community's health.
+- 69% of individuals without immigration status work in front-line jobs considered "essential" to the U.S. fight against COVID-19.
+We need to ensure they have safe, reliable transportation to work. - Driver's licenses improve healthcare access and health outcomes for Minnesotans lacking immigration status, which strengthens our entire community's health.